ccoenraets/salesforce-developer-workshop/Creating-the-Application.md

   ![](images/session-detail.jpg)

-  > Notice that the list of speakers in both the speaker lookup dialog and the session details page doesn't currently provide very informative data.
+  > Notice that the speaker lists in both the speaker lookup dialog and the session details page don't provide very informative data at this time.
 We will fix this in the next steps.